U.S. to fly African troops to Central African Republic to ease violence

 France's intervention in Central African Republic may prove simpler militarily than the one in Mali, where well-trained rebels were willing to die for their cause and had months to create arms caches and mountain hideouts before the French arrived.

-Seleka, by contrast, is an ill-disciplined coalition of warlords whose poorly armed foreign fighters came for plunder and may disperse rather than fight, defence officials say.
+Seleka, by contrast, is an ill-disciplined coalition of warlords whose poorly armed foreign fighters came for plunder and may disperse rather than fight, defense officials say.

 (Additional reporting by David Alexander in Doha; writing by Phil Stewart; Editing by Eric Beech and Cynthia Osterman)